yodrew/darkroomretreat/manuscript/protocol.md

 In darkness, you may feel a shift from the strange relationship with time we consider so normal.

-### sex {#sex}
+### sex

 One way or another, sexuality makes its presence known in darkness.
 If it has been repressed, it stirs, like an animal escaping captivity.
 If it has run wild, it calms down.

 Sexuality lies close to the base of organic existence and its power.
 We all come from sex, we renew ourselves in it throughout life, and we make more life with it.
 We exude it in everything we do through the gender polarities of masculinity and femininity.
 It expresses one's self-esteem and confidence.
 Sexuality amplifies life's colossal power.
 Thus civilization's centralizers of power, the state and religion, whether sacred or secular, rabidly suppress sexuality.
 Violence and the need for artificial controls result.

 Over several retreats, and one in particular, I felt my sexuality begin to return to me.
 Shut out for a long time, it finally found a way back in.
 An unfamiliar feeling of self-satisfaction accompanied it, taking a place next to my accustomed longing.
-I have related more of the initial, liberating effects of retreating on my sexuality in my [____reports____](http://darkroomretreat.com/reports) online.
+I have related more of the initial, liberating effects of retreating on my sexuality in my [____reports____](/reports) online.

 Before his retreat, one of my clients tried to lure his giggling girlfriend into darkness for "conjugal visits".
 This was funny.
 But I recommend hanging in there alone.
 In darkness, this secret joy is just for the retreatant.
 The point is to recover sexual power.
 Sexually powerful people have what they need.
 They don't seek it from others.

 Traumatized sexuality relates directly to feelings of shame, fear, and guilt; and to rebelliousness and one's sense of purpose.
 The healing of sexuality leads to recovery of self-esteem and feelings of security and confidence.
 Darkness will definitely help many people heal from the nightmare of repression and violence that has beset our lifeway for thousands of years.
 Soon, I hope, an end will come to this madness once and for all.

-### power {#power-protocol}
+### power

 As an organism, one has a basic power: to live.
 It enables one to survive, to take shelter, find water and food, handle emergencies, defend oneself, maintain one's place in the world, and provide for others.
 Power is an ability and the energy to exercise it.
 It combines the concepts of capacity and vitality.